Our Bayonne Hams production secrets

 A speciality: sow meat

-From pig to Bayonne Ham, the main stages
+From live pig to Bayonne Ham, the main stages

-The maturing process reproduces the natural drying conditions of the ham: the temperature of the drying sheds is regulated according to the seasons and the maturation process.
-Agour Bayonne Hams are matured for an average of 11 months, whereas the PGI Bayonne Ham requires 7 months of maturation.
-It is these extra months that give the ham its aroma.
-Presentation of the 3 stages of production:
+The maturing process aims at reproducing the natural drying conditions of the ham how it used to be done at the farm: the temperature of the drying sheds is regulated according to the seasons and the maturation process.
+Bayonne Hams are matured from 9 to 21 months.
+It is these extra months that give the ham its particular aroma.

-Stage 1 - Salting : the ham is massaged and then buried in Salies-de-Béarn salt and spices.
-It is then left to rest for several weeks, depending on its weight, so that the salt can be absorbed in an optimal way.
+Stage 1 - Salting : the ham is massaged with Salies-de-Béarn salt, then left to rest for several weeks, depending on its weight, so that the salt can be absorbed to the heart of the leg.

-Step 2 - Washing : the ham is washed and placed in a cold dryer (winter conditions).
-It begins to lose weight.
+Step 2 - Maturing : the ham is washed and placed in a cold dryer which reproduces winter conditions and begins to lose weight.

-Step 3 - Long drying at moderate temperature : the water migrates, the ham breathes.
-It is then "breaded", i.e. coated with a mixture of fat and protein to slow down the drying process and homogenize the texture.
+Step 3 - Long drying at moderate temperature : moving on to spring and summer, the ham is then coated with a mixture of fat and flour to slow down the drying process and homogenize the texture.

 One of the signs of quality: the Protected Geographical Indication (PGI)

-The Bayonne Ham appellation comes from a strictly defined geographical area: the Adour Basin (Basque Country, Béarn, and certain cantons bordering the Landes, Gers and Hautes-Pyrénées).
+The Bayonne Ham appellation comes from a strictly defined geographical area: the Adour Basin (Basque Country, Béarn, and certain neighbouring districts in Landes, Gers and Hautes-Pyrénées).
 It is in this area, between the Atlantic Ocean and the Pyrenees, that the ideal conditions for producing a quality Bayonne Ham are found.
-The pigs used to make Bayonne Ham come from 22 departments in the southwest.
-Ask for the Protected Geographical Indication (PGI), it is a guarantee of origin and quality.

-But Maison Agour is even more demanding: nearly 95% of its hams come directly from pigs raised by its loyal suppliers, all of whom are located in Gascony and the Basque Country.
-The ham of origin approach is pushed to its logical conclusion.
+Maison Agour is even more demanding: 95% of its hams come directly from pigs raised by its loyal suppliers, all of whom are located in Gascony and the Basque Country.

 Salt of Salies-de-Béarn PGI

-Our Bayonne Hams are "massaged" to facilitate salt intake.
-The salting is done with salt from Salies-de-Béarn, which comes from salt pans discovered in the Bronze Age (1500 BC).
-Preserved from any pollution, it is naturally white and has an incomparable flavor.
-Mixtures of spices kept secret give our hams and cured meats this inimitable taste!
+Our Bayonne Hams are salted with Salies-de-Béarn, which comes from a spring discovered in the Bronze Age (1500 BC).
+Preserved from any pollution, it is naturally white and has an incomparably savory flavor.
+This heritage salt is the only ingredient in Bayonne Ham other than meat.

 The first organic Bayonne Ham